 Eligibility for Interlibrary Loan and Document Delivery Services

 Interlibrary Loan and Document Delivery services are available at no charge to WUSM students.
 Service fees are charged to:

-- WashU Medical School faculty, staff and students
+- WashU Medical School faculty, staff, residents, and fellows

 - Members of Becker Medical Library

 See Requesting Materials (ILLiad System) for fee information.

 Borrowing materials from another institution is a privilege.
 You are expected to honor any restrictions that are stipulated by the lending library.

 Special ILL Loan Restrictions

 Lending libraries sometimes place special restrictions on the use of loaned items, as explained below.

 The lending library will not allow the item to be taken from Becker Medical Library.
 This means that you may check the item out from interlibrary loan and we will hold your picture ID while you use the material within the library building.
 When you return the item, please tell us you are finished with the item or will need us to hold it for further use.